SY-XU-0599/LGS-PPIS/README.md

 # LGS-PPIS

-Code for paper "LGS-PPIS: A Local-Global Structural Information Aggregation Framework for Predicting Protein-Protein Interaction Sites"
+Code for the official implementation of paper "LGS-PPIS: A Local-Global Structural Information Aggregation Framework for Predicting Protein-Protein Interaction Sites"
 ---

 Dependencies